HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 </hvml>
 ```

-First, HVML uses HTML-like tags to define the overall structure of the document:
+First, HVML uses  tags like HTML to define the overall structure of the document:

 - At the beginning of the document, we use `<!DOCTYPE hvml>` to mark the document type as `hvml`.
 We also use the `SYSTEM` identifier of the `DOCTYPE` to define the external label prefixes used by this HVML program and the external modules that need to be preloaded.
-- The `hvml` tag is used to define an entire HVML program.
-Can contain the following attributes:
+- `hvml` tag is used to define an entire HVML program.
+It can contain the following attributes:
     1. `target`: defines the target markup language of the HVML program, taking values such as `html`, `xml`, `void`, etc.
     1. Other attributes (such as the `lang` attribute, used to define the language, such as `en`, `zh`, etc.), will be cloned to the root element of the target document after being evaluated by the interpreter.
-- The `head` tag is used to define the header information, which can contain:
+- `head` tag is used to define the header information, which can contain:
-    1. Tags that can be retained as-is to the target document, such as `<meta>`, `<link>` tags of HTML documents.
+    1. Tags that can be retained to the target document, such as `<meta>`, `<link>` tags of HTML documents.
-    1. Initialization or reset of global data; defined using the `init` tag.
+    1. Initialization or reset of global data: defines using `init` tag.
-    1. A global dynamic object; defined using the `init` tag.
+    1. A global dynamic object: defines using `init` tag.
-    1. Global templates; defined using `archedata` or `archetype` tags.
+    1. Global template: defines using `archedata` or `archetype` tags.
-- The `body` tag is used to define the body content of the document.
-In an HVML program, zero or more `body` local contents can be defined, and the `id` attribute can be used to distinguish different ontology contents.
-During execution, different ontology contents can be loaded via the `load` element.
+- `body` tag is used to define the body content of the document.
+In an HVML program, zero or more `body` local contents can be defined, and `id` attribute can be used to distinguish different ontology contents.
+During execution, different ontology contents can be loaded via `load` element.

-Secondly, it can be seen from the above HVML program that HVML uses HTML-like tags (tags), and HTML tags can also be mixed.
-The difference between the two is:
+Secondly, it can be seen from the above HVML program that HVML uses HTML-like tags, and HTML tags can also be mixed.
+The difference between them is:

-1. HVML is dynamic and expresses programs, while HTML is static and expresses documents.
+1. HVML is dynamic, which expresses programs； while HTML is static， which expresses documents.
 1. Most tags in HVML are used to define action elements.
-Each action element performs one or a set of operations, so these tags use verbs in English; while HTML standards usually use nouns or their abbreviations as tag names, such as the common HTML tag `p` is a shorthand for paragraph (paragraph).
+Each action element performs one or a set of operations, so these tags use verbs in English; while HTML standards usually use nouns or their abbreviations as tag names, such as the common HTML tag `p` is a shorthand for paragraph.
 1. Other tags of HVML are used to define a program framework or a template, so nouns are used as tag names, such as `head` and `archetype`, which are used to define a frame element and a template element respectively.
 1. HVML can mix HTML, XML and other target markup language tags, and use non-HVML tags to define an external element.
 HVML assigns a uniform operation to all external elements: clone the element's attributes and content to the current target document location and implicitly adjust the context data of the HVML program.
-1. HVML tag names, attribute names, variable names, and rule keywords are case-sensitive, which is mainly for consistency with XML-related specifications.
+1. HVML tag names, attribute names, variable names, and rule keywords are case-sensitive.
+They are mainly for consistency with XML-related specifications.
 1. HVML elements support the following types of attributes:
-    - General properties.
-Currently there is only one generic attribute `id`; this attribute is used to specify the identifier of the element.
+    - General properties: Currently there is only one generic attribute `id`.
+This attribute is used to specify the identifier of the element.
 In HVML, element identifiers are mainly used to locate elements or stack frames.
 When the attribute is used in an external element, the attribute and its value will be cloned into the target document.
-    - Noun attribute.
-Such as `name`, etc., usually used in template elements.
+    - Noun attribute: Such as `name`and so on, are usually used in template elements.
     - Prepositional properties.
-Such as `on`, `with`, etc., used in verb elements.
+Such as `on`, `with`and so on, are used in verb elements.
     - Adverb attribute.
-Such as `uniquely`, etc., used in verb elements.
+Such as `uniquely`, etc., are used in verb elements.

-Now compare some features of HVML with the above example.
+Now introduce some features of HVML with the above example.
 Snippets of this example are also referenced in other sections of this document.

 The first is data-driven programming.
 Through operations such as data-based iteration, insertion, update, and clearing, developers can dynamically generate the final XML/HTML document without writing a program or only need to write a small amount of program.
-For example, the `iterate` tag in the sample code above iterates over the data represented by the `$users` variable (defined using the `init` tag in `head`), and then inserts the `ul` element in the target document A number of `li` elements.
+For example, `iterate` tag in the sample code above iterates over the data represented by `$users` variable (defined using the `init` tag in `head`), and then inserts `ul` element in the target document A number of `li` elements.
 Instead, the properties of `li` elements (including child elements) are defined by an `archetype` tag using `$? ` to refer to a data member in `$users` being iterated over.

-In the sample code above, we use the system built-in variable `$TIMERS` to define timers, and each timer has a global identifier, interval time, and a flag whether it is active or not.
-To activate a timer, we only need to use the `update` tag of HVML to modify the corresponding key value without calling a specific programming interface.
+In the sample code above, we use the system built-in variable `$TIMERS` to define timers.
+And each timer has a global identifier, interval time, and a flag whether it is active or not.
+To activate a timer, we only need to use `update` tag of HVML to modify the corresponding key value without calling a specific programming interface.
 This is another use of data-driven programming - we don't need to provide additional application programming interfaces (APIs) for timers or other similar module operations.

 In addition, in the sample code above, we use the `observe` tag to observe new data or changes in the document itself and user interaction events, which can realize dynamic updates of XML/HTML documents or data.
 For example, in the last `observe` tag, a new `user.hvml` program is loaded by listening to the click event on the user's avatar, and the detailed information of the corresponding user is displayed on the new renderer page.

 The second is to completely decouple the interface, interaction, and data.
 Through the programming model and method introduced by HVML, the XML/HTML document content used to express the interface can be completely generated and dynamically adjusted by HVML, which avoids directly manipulating the data structure of the document (that is, the document object tree, or DOM for short) in the program code. tree), and the program only needs to focus on the generation and processing of the data itself.
 In this way, the decoupling of interface and data is realized. for example:

-- HVML can define the mapping relationship between data and DOM elements in the document fragment template or data template (such as the `archetype` or `archedata` element in the sample code), without writing additional code to complete the data to DOM element attributes, Assignment operations such as content.
+- HVML can define the mapping relationship between data and DOM elements in the document fragment template or data template (such as `archetype` or `archedata` element in the sample code), without writing additional code to complete the data to DOM element attributes, assignment operations such as content.
 - HVML separates the display of errors and exceptions from the program code.
-As long as the program defines an appropriate error or exception template (such as the `error` and `except` elements in the sample code), the error or exception situation can be defined content to display without further programmatic processing.
+As long as the program defines an appropriate error or exception template (such as `error` and `except` elements in the sample code), the error or exception situation can be defined content to display without further programmatic processing.

 Thirdly, HVML provides a consistent interface for document and data operations, which reduces the complexity of the interface and effectively avoids interface explosion.
 In HVML, we also provide support for dynamic objects.
 We can use external programs to implement our own dynamic objects, and we can perform functions similar to function calls on these dynamic objects.